batuhannoz/spotigo/README.md

 The library that allows you to access the Spotify API I developed for my other project, Radiofy.

-I'm not working on it anymore but there may be bugs! not very well tested
+Attention users, by the time you read this repo it is out of date and may have bugs!

 https://developer.spotify.com/documentation/web-api/reference/#/